-Yet, I’m loud and proud about being a Pillow Princess; I’d like to think my receptivity to pleasure makes me anything but boring in bed.
-My Tinder bio mentions “Pillow Princess” within the first paragraph, and I expect my partners to either ask me about it or look it up before meeting me.
+Yet, I'm loud and proud about being one; I'd like to think my receptivity to pleasure makes me anything but boring in bed.
+My Tinder bio mentions "Pillow Princess" within the first paragraph, and I expect my male partners to either ask me about it or have looked it up before meeting me.

 What does being a Pillow Princess mean to me?

-To put it bluntly, being a Pillow Princess means that I will never have a hetero hookup where he comes but I don’t.
+To put it bluntly, being a Pillow Princess means that I will never have a hookup where a man comes but I don't.
 I always come first.
-(Again, about 10 of mine for one of his.)
-Because we go in with the expectation that he’s there to serve me.
+(Again, about 10 of mine for one of theirs.)
+Because we go in with the expectation that they're there to serve me.

 It means that I've done the work in exploring my body to know what works for me, I ask for it, and I receive it in all its glory.
 It's not about "just" passively taking sex but actively consuming it.